jahrik/home_lab/ghost/firewall.md

 vagrant init kennyl/pfsense
 ```

-Open is with whatever text editor you use and customize it to your liking.
+Open it with whatever text editor you use and customize it to your liking.
 I've added a few things that will help get things moving.

-Vagrantfile
+**Vagrantfile**
 ```
 # -*- mode: ruby -*-
 # vi: set ft=ruby :